top of page

 There is a third approach.

-Power With empowered parenting is a collaborative, developmentally informed model that combines empathy, clear boundaries, and steady leadership.
+Power With Empowered Parenting is a collaborative, developmentally informed model that combines empathy, clear boundaries, and steady leadership.
 It supports emotional safety while preserving the parent’s role as a grounded leader.

 The 10 Pillars of Empowered Parenting: An Evidence-Based Parent Coaching Framework